How this former high-end chef is helping schools kick chicken nuggets off the menu

 That’s just one swap in a much larger shift toward healthier, scratch cooking enabled by Brigaid, a school meal consultancy group that recently contracted with officials in both areas.
 Brigaid launched in 2016 with the goal of fixing the mostly prepackaged and highly processed way that schools prepare food, and now works in four major school districts.

-The company, founded by a gourmet chef, has been competing with traditional institutional food service providers like Aramark and Cisco, to offer healthier lunches at the insanely low cost school budgets require.
+The company, founded by a gourmet chef, has been competing with traditional institutional food service providers like Aramark and Sysco, to offer healthier lunches at the insanely low cost school budgets require.
 Brigaid works most often with what are known as community-eligible school meal programs, in which schools offer free lunch to all of the kids attending because the majority are impoverished enough to qualify for federal food aid.

 “First and foremost, this is a feeding program,” says Brigaid founder Dan Giusti.
 “You’re feeding kids who might not eat outside of school. . . .
 The food that the kids want to eat is not good for them.
 The food that we want to cook as adults or chefs, it’s not necessarily what they want to eat.
 How do we meet them somewhere in between and then, you know, gently nudge them [to be healthier] over time?”